Beck Anxiety Inventory

+The Beck Anxiety Inventory (BAI) is a formative assessment and rating scale of anxiety.
+This self-report inventory, or 21-item questionnaire uses a scale (social sciences); the BAI is an ordinal scale; more specifically, a Likert scale that measures the scale quality of magnitude of anxiety.

+Overview

-The Beck Anxiety Inventory (BAI), created by Aaron T. Beck and other colleagues, is a 21-question multiple-choice self-report inventory that is used for measuring the severity of anxiety in adolescents and adults ages 17 and older.
+Aaron T. Beck et al. (1988) combined three separate anxiety questionnaires, with 86 original items, to derive the BAI: the Anxiety Checklist, the Physician's Desk Reference Checklist, and the Situational Anxiety Checklist.
+The BAI is used for measuring the severity of anxiety in adolescents and adults ages 17 and older.
 The questions used in this measure ask about common symptoms of anxiety that the subject has had during the past week (including the day you take it) (such as numbness and tingling, sweating not due to heat, and fear of the worst happening).
 It is designed for individuals who are of 17 years of age or older and takes 5 to 10 minutes to complete.
 Several studies have found the Beck Anxiety Inventory to be an accurate measure of anxiety symptoms in children and adults.

+Scale

-The BAI contains 21 questions, each answer being scored on a scale value of 0 (not at all) to 3 (severely).
+The BAI contains 21 questions, each answer being scored on a scale value of 0 ("Not at all") to 3 ("Severely--I could barely stand it").
 Higher total scores indicate more severe anxiety symptoms.
 The standardized cutoffs are: